CAL INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Caleres, Inc. And Encourages Investors To Contact The Firm!

 Date

-Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Caleres, Inc. ("Caleres" or "the Company") (NYSE: CAL ).
-Investors who purchased Caleres securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/CAL .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
+20, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Caleres, Inc. (“Caleres” or“the Company”) (NYSE: CAL).
+Investors who purchased Caleres securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/CAL .

 Investigation Details